Why is jury service important?

 Are vending machines, public telephones and restroom facilities located in or near the jury assembly room?

-Yes.
-There are vending machines located in the jury assembly room.
-There are no public telephones in the courthouse, if your family in trying to reach you in an emergency they can call (618) 296-4599 to reach the Jury Commission Office.
-All electronic devices are NOT allowed in the courthouse.
+Yes, there are vending machines located right outside the jury assembly room.
+There are no public telephones in the courthouse.
+NO electronic devices, including cell phones are allowed in the courthouse.
 All restrooms are located within walking distance of the jury assembly room.

 How can my family reach me in an emergency?